jchapuis/fullstackscala-scaladays2025/slides.md

 [^1]: Simplified view, for more check out [laminar docs](https://laminar.dev/documentation#laminars-use-of-airstream-ownership)

 ^  - let's look at this in more detail
- -	activate(): when the element is mounted in the DOM, it gets an owner, which tracks its subscriptions.
-Activate is called on this owner
+ -	activate(): when the element is mounted in the DOM, it gets an Owner, which tracks its subscriptions.
+Activate is called on this Owner
   - let's say we have signal, like this internationalization signal
 	-	subscribe(callback): we are subscribing to the signal, which gives us an Observer
 	-	signal calls onNext on our observer every time the signal updates